Ended0fTime/SPPO/README.md

 - Updated menuAdmin.php and navbar.php to include Daftar Admin and Import
 - Unified all font to be Arial except buttons
 - updated keputusanPeserta.php's GUI when the peserta's marks have not yet been given to look a bit better.

+## Version 1.4.2 18/7/2022
+- Unified daftarHakim and daftarAdmin into daftarAhli which also allows admin to register peserta
+- Changed form.css, daftar.php, daftarPeeserta.php, navbar.php n maybe some other files according to the new daftarAhli